-The City has budgeted for 199 engineering projects under the City's annual Capital Works Program and maintenance programs for 2021/2022.
+The City has budgeted for over 200 engineering projects under the City's annual Capital Works Program and maintenance programs for 2022/2023.

 The delivery of infrastructure has $29.9 million set aside for the development of community parks, facilities and providing a safe road network to increase City amenity and to provide for future City growth.

 The latest news and information about the City’s roads and parks projects can be found on yoursay.gosnells.wa.gov.au